retentioneering/retentioneering-tools/docs/source/clustering.rst

 .. image:: _static/clustering/cluster_event_dist_1.svg

 Here we can see comparison of top 8 frequent events in cluster 2 vs cluster 7.
 We can see that cluster 7 is similar to cluster 2.
-Both clusters have low convertion rate, but users from cluster 7 more frequently interact with product 1 whereas users from cluster 2 interact with product 2.
+Both clusters have low conversion rate, but users from cluster 7 more frequently interact with product 1 whereas users from cluster 2 interact with product 2.